A note on closed-form spread option valuation under log-normal models: Abstract

 \section{Abstract}

-{ In the papers Carmona and Durrleman \cite{CarmonaandDurrleman2003a} and Bjerksund and Stensland \cite{bjerksund2014closed}, closed form approximations for spread call option prices were studied under the log normal models.
-In this paper, we give an alternative closed form formula for the price of spread call options under the log-normal models also.
-Our formula can be seen as a generalization of the closed-form formula presented in Bjerksund and Stensland \cite{bjerksund2014closed} as their formula can be obtained by selecting special parameter values to our formula.
-Numerical tests show that our formula performs better for a certain range of model parameters than the closed-form formula presented in Bjerksund and Stensland \cite{bjerksund2014closed}.}
+In the papers \cite{CarmonaandDurrleman2003a} and \cite{bjerksund2014closed}, closed-form approximations for spread call option prices were studied under the log-normal models.
+In this paper, we give an alternative closed-form formula for the price of spread call options under the log-normal models also.
+Our formula can be seen as a generalization of the closed-form formula presented in \cite{bjerksund2014closed} as their formula can be obtained by selecting special parameter values for our formula.
+Numerical tests show that our formula performs better for a certain range of model parameters than the closed-form formula presented in \cite{bjerksund2014closed}.